International Building Code 2018

 Speakers

-Robert J. Schutz PE PS CBO
+Robert J. "Bob" Schutz

-Robert J. Schutz is a recently retired building official with the City of Columbus, Ohio.
+Mr. Schutz is a retired building official with the City of Columbus, Ohio.
 He was previously a senior staff engineer with the International Code Council in product development after several years as their manager of instructors in the ICC Training & Education Department.
-He has also served as an assistant architect administrator at the Ohio Board of Building Standards.
+Mr. Schutz has also served as an assistant architect administrator at the Ohio Board of Building Standards.
 While with the State of Ohio, he oversaw the new Residential Code of Ohio program, including certification of local residential code departments and personnel.
-His varied previous experiences include active military service during the 1980s as an Army Corps of Engineers (ACE) officer; building code enforcement for several central Ohio jurisdictions, including ten years as chief building official (CBO) for the City of Powell where he also served as city engineer and director of public services; and chief engineer for the Ohio Department of Health, where he chaired the state’s plumbing advisory board, was chief of plumbing and was a voting member on the Ohio Board of Building Standards.
+His varied previous experiences include active duty Army and Ohio National Guard experience as a combat engineer officer; building code enforcement for several central Ohio jurisdictions, including ten years as chief building official (CBO) for the City of Powell where he also served as city engineer and director of public services; and chief engineer for the Ohio Department of Health, where Mr. Schutz chaired the state’s plumbing advisory board, was chief of plumbing and was a voting member on the Ohio Board of Building Standards.

 AIA Info